 Pooling of water poses a significant risk, not as much from swift moving water, but because of the inability to judge water depth.
 Water only inches deep can be next to water that is several feet deep.

-For information about repetitive flood loss areas, contact Hillsborough County Public Works' Hazard Mitigation Program at (813) 635-5400.
+For information about repetitive flood loss areas, contact Hillsborough County Public Works at (813) 635-5400.

 Hillsborough County manages flooding and stormwater drainage for safe roadway use.
 We do not manage it to reduce flooding on private property

 - Even a few inches of water can bring thousands of dollars in repair and restoration costs